-This encompasses major urban streets in the central business district, some arterial roads, twolane two-way roads, one-way streets and multi-lane roads.
+This level of road may include major urban streets in the central business district, some arterial roads, two-lane two-way roads, one-way streets and multi-lane roads.

-This level of traffic management

-generally requires larger 850mm x 850mm signs on 1200mm square backing boards and signs on both sides of the road.
+This level of road generally requires larger signs (eg 850mm x 850mm on 1200mm square backing boards).